No-trade deal Brexit is still possible, UK minister says

 With each side urging the other to compromise, a French official said Britain must clarify its positions and “really negotiate”, and cautioned that the EU would not accept a “substandard deal”.

+Both Britain and the EU say they want a deal, and their two negotiating teams have been locked in intensive talks for more than five weeks.
+EU sources have said the talks are now in their final, most secretive phase and that they are hoping for a deal in the coming days.

-Michael Gove, Chancellor of the Duchy of Lancaster, the cabinet minister who oversees the Brexit talks for London, said a deal was close but that to get it over the line the EU would have to live up to its responsibilities.
+Michael Gove, the cabinet minister responsible for the divorce deal, said an agreement was close but that to get it over the line the EU would have to live up to its responsibilities.

 Asked if a “no deal” scenario was closer than anyone would admit, he told ITV: “It’s certainly the case that there is a chance that we may not get a negotiated outcome.”